-Code Z-Income under section 409A on a nonqualified deferred compensation plan.
-Show any income under section 409A on a nonqualified deferred compensation plan that was included in box 1.
-This income is also subject to an additional tax reported on the employee's Form 1040.
+The amount reported in box 12 using code Z is also reported in box 1, and is subject to an additional tax reported on the employee's Form 1040.
 See Nonqualified deferred compensation plans on page 7.

 Code AA-Designated Roth contributions under a section 401(k) plan.
 Use this code to report designated Roth contributions under a section 401(k) plan.
 Do not use this code to report elective deferrals under code D. See Designated Roth contributions on page 5.